Hi-Salt Salinity Tolerant Alfalfa – an improved option for yield and quality in saline soils

 Hi-Salt salinity tolerant alfalfa varieties, like PGI 908-S, CISCO II, AFX 457 and Rugged offer growers a new tool for production regions affected by salinity.
 These varieties raise the salinity threshold over unimproved varieties to maximize seasonal forage yield.

 Soil salinity’s impact on yield

 Salinity is a natural byproduct of irrigated and dryland agriculture in low rainfall areas.
-Over time, soluble salts move upward in the soil profile and when rainfall or irrigation are not sufficient to leach accumulating soluble salts from the root zone.
-As a result, salinity rises and begins to interfere with crop growth.
+Over time, soluble salts move upward in the soil profile.
+When rainfall or irrigation are not sufficient to leach accumulating soluble salts from the root zone salinity rises.
+As a result, the rise in salinity begins to interfere with crop growth.

 Salinity of soil and irrigation water is usually measured and expressed as Electrical Conductivity (EC).
 Soil with an EC range of less than 1.0 will have little effect on germination or yield.
-Soils with an EC measurement of 4.0 can increase seedling mortality by 35% and decrease yield by 15%.
 For every EC point above a variety’s salinity threshold, yield decreases by 7.5%.*